wodeyara/SSPE-paper/README.md

 # SSPE-sims
-Code repository to recreate the simulations and plots of "A State Space Modeling Approach to Real-Time Phase Estimation" paper.
+Code repository to recreate the simulations and plots in [A State Space Modeling Approach to Real-Time Phase Estimation](https://elifesciences.org/articles/68803).

 Note that data from the simulations exists already at Figshare, however, they can also be recreated by running the simulations in the SSPE-sims/simulations folder.